pimbongaerts/pachyseris/nextrad/README.md

 # "Morphological stasis masks ecologically distinct coral species on tropical reefs"

-TO BE COMPLETED: VCF files will be uploaded after review (to the `datafiles` folder).

 ## B - Reduced-representation sequencing (nextRAD)

 Throughout the notebook there are references to the following environmental variables: